Miserlou/RJModules/README.md

 #### ACID
 <img src='https://i.imgur.com/zJyg3A9.png' width="50%" />
+_"This thing is amaze-balls!!
+Been messing around with it for about 3 hours didn't even feel the time pass.
+Acid goodness 👏👏"_

 ACID is my take on the legendary TB-303.
 It features two independent multi-waveform VCOs and mixer, wavetables from the actual 303, an integrated envelope generator, a powerful filter, and a pluck circuit!

 Experiment with this and you'll find yourself making some of the craziest, squelchiest acid the world has ever heard!

 Oh, and there's also a hidden feature - see if you can find it!

 #### EssEff
 EssEff is a SoundFont (sf2) player!
 Comes with a few free soundfonts and the button lets you load more.